Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

 ### Article 25.
 Requirements for dissertations

 1. The doctoral dissertation must meet the following requirements:
-    a)  A doctoral thesis is the result of a doctoral student\'s scientific research, containing new theoretical and practical contributions in the specialized field, valuable in developing and increasing scientific knowledge and completely solving the
+    a)  A doctoral thesis is the result of a doctoral student's scientific research, containing new theoretical and practical contributions in the specialized field, valuable in developing and increasing scientific knowledge and completely solving the